How do I revert to my previous Master Password?

-- A new web browser window or tab opens that indicates the date of when your Master Password was last changed.
-Click the link to revert your Master Password change.
-If prompted again, click OK.
+Result: A new web browser window or tab opens that indicates the date of your last Master Password change.

 - A message indicates that your most recent Master Password change has been reverted.
-You can now log in to LastPass with your previous Master Password.